I was once described as a "beautiful, intelligent iguana".

 Question with 9 notes

-towerofsleep asked: I think you're making this more complicated than it has to be.
+towerofsleep said: I think you're making this more complicated than it has to be.
 I'm pretty sure one of the basic tenets of OOO is that basically all "French theory" is correlationist and stuck within language.
 I think Derrida is maybe a more explicit target than Foucault, but I assumed that the unspoken message of Harman's books is "you were doing it wrong yall" and "let me fix it for you" in a tabula-rasa, let's-start-over way.
 Which is why he pisses a lot of people off, no?
 (I still haven't read Meillassoux.)

 [Sorry for making this public, I hope you don’t mind.
 I just thought it was useful to share.
 If you want me to take it down for some reason, though, let me know.]